markmoxon/teletext-elite/README.md

 Teletext Elite is the full version of BBC Micro disc Elite, but all graphics have been converted to use the BBC's teletext mode 7.
 For more information, see the [bbcelite.com website](https://www.bbcelite.com/hacks/teletext_elite.html).

 This repository contains the full source code for Teletext Elite, which you can build yourself on a modern computer.
-See below for more details on [browsing the source code](#browsing-the-source-in-an-ide) and [building the Teletext Elite from the source](#building-teletext-elite-from-the-source).
+See below for more details on [browsing the source code](#browsing-the-source-in-an-ide) and [building Teletext Elite from the source](#building-teletext-elite-from-the-source).

 ![Screenshot of the rear view in Teletext Elite](https://www.bbcelite.com/images/teletext_elite/station.png)